Shana12345/QAC-group-project/README.md

 + Utilising Docker to build images based on the applications
 + Containerising applications via Kubernetes
 + Utilising Ansible for infrastructure configuration
-+ Deploying Jenkins for CI/CD with Github Webhooks integration
++ Deploying Jenkins for CI/CD with Github Webhook integration

 <a name="prerequisites"></a>
 ## Deployment Prerequisites
 A unix-machine with Terraform and Ansible installed along with subscription to a cloud provider.
-In this case the cloud provider used is Amazon Web Service (AWS), but this can be configured with any.
+In this case the cloud provider used is Amazon Web Service (AWS), but this can be configured with any other provider.

 ### Terraform
 Terraform needs to be configured with a provider to manage resources.
-In this case a service principal is set up, allowing Terraform to connect to our AWS subscription with a aws access and secret access key.
+In this case a service principal is set up, allowing Terraform to connect to our AWS subscription with full AWS access and a secret access key.

 ### Ansible
-A Unix based system is required in order to run ansible (we used Ubuntu 18.04 LTS), and configure the virtual machines created by Terraform.
+A Unix based system is required in order to run Ansible (we used Ubuntu 18.04 LTS), and configure the virtual machines created by Terraform.

 <a name="planning"></a>
 ## Planning